CodeYourFuture/syllabus/docs/finalproject/prep.md

 - Starter project for [Mongo/Express/React/Node](https://github.com/CodeYourFuture/cyf-final-project-starter-kit)
 - Starter project for [Postgres/Express/React/Node](https://github.com/CodeYourFuture/cyf-final-project-starter-kit/tree/postgres) (this is a branch of the above project)

-All code should be done _in public on the trainees' Githubs_, unless there is a strong security concern with an external project.
-It should never belong to a mentor.
-This work is an important **portfolio piece**.
-Commits must belong to the trainee and the work should be clearly displayed to potential future employers.

 Documentation can be found [here](https://github.com/textbook/starter-kit/wiki) for both of the above projects